|Charles A. Graddick|

 June 20, 1998 - Sammy Sosa of the Chicago Cubs hit two home runs for the second straight game.
 The feat set a Major League Baseball record of 16 home runs in June.

-June 20, 1999 - Lawrence Phillips became the first NFL Europe player to rush for more that 1,000 yards in a season.
+June 20, 1999 - Lawrence Phillips became the first NFL Europe player to rush for more than 1,000 yards in a season.

 June 20, 2001 - Barry Bonds of the San Francisco Giants hit his 38th home run of the season.
 The home run broke the Major League Baseball record for homers before the midseason All-Star break.